Sushant-Ahuja-13/Uber-CabConnect/Backend/README.md

-# User API Endpoints
+# API Documentation

-This document describes the available user-related API endpoints in the backend of the Uber-CabConnect project.
+This document provides an overview of all the API endpoints available in the backend of the Uber-CabConnect project.
+Each endpoint is described with its purpose, request format, and response examples.

+## Base URL
 All endpoints are prefixed with `/api/user` (or as configured in your main router).

+---

 ## Endpoints